 - Under certain circumstances you may receive loan funds only to take classes that meet the admission requirements needed to transfer to another college or university.

-- You may receive funding to repeat a class one time for a better grade if you completed the class, or received a grade of No Credit (NC), or a grade of HW).
+- You may receive funding to repeat a class one time for a better grade if you completed the class, or received a grade of No Credit (NC), Unsatisfactory (U) or a grade of HW.

-- If you officially withdrew from a class and received a grade of W, you may repeat and receive funding up to three times.
+- If you officially withdrew from a class and received a grade of W, you may repeat and receive funding up to two times.